varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

 Building Varnish
 -----------------

-Finally if you have all the above **dependencies satisfied**.
+Finally if you have all of the above **dependencies satisfied**.
 You can move on to building your Varnish from *scratch*.

 .. code-block: bash